Sarah’s Got a Chance

 The first couple of months we let her know food was always available.
 The recliners had warm cuddly places next to humans who snuggled her.
 Our pack of three became a pack of four, with Bella and Sarah leading the way for potty breaks and sunning on the porch.
 As the months passed, we discovered that Sarah had a real doggie bark and her tail could wag with the best of them.
 She decided that she wanted to be in bed with our dogs and us, so making room for one more little dog was easy.
 All of us were a part of fulfilling Sarah’s desire for a forever home.
 Then this tumor turns up and wants to take our Sarah away.

-Update to this post: Upon opening up Sarah’s tummy, the tumor, originally thought to be about a pound in size, turned out to be a two pound heavy monster of a tumor.
+Sarah’s surgery date was on October 13th.
+It had been costly just get her this far.
+Every bit of money that we could scrape together was spent on her upcoming surgery.
+Much to my sorrow, my dearest Sarah did not live to see me again. y the Upon opening up Sarah’s tummy, the tumor, originally thought to be about a pound in size, turned out to be a two pound heavy monster of a tumor.
 Given the size of the tumor and the threat that it would rupture and cause massive internal bleeding, the decision was made to continue with the removal.
 The surgery was successful, with the huge tumor out of Sarah and in a plastic container.
 Sarah was waking up from the anesthesia and all looked well.
 However, a couple of hours later, with the enormous stress of the removal of the tumor, Sarah’s little heart gave out.
-Dr. Creech and his staff fought hard to keep Sarah here.
-Knowing my Sarah, she fought to live and come home with us.
-But sometimes it just doesn’t happen.

-Our dogs and us were able to share goodbye time with Sarah.
-After they left, I asked Bailey to let me have a little more time with my girl.
 The night before Sarah’s surgery, we were cuddled together in bed with me talking and her listening.
 I told her that while the surgery would be really tough, she didn’t need to worry.
 The tumor would either be gone and she would be back home here or, if it happened that she went to heaven, we would meet in heaven at the Rainbow bridge.
-Either way, I would see her again.
-Right now, in the midst of all of my tears and heartbreak, holding this precious little dog close to me, I still believe that.
+I must say that I simply was not prepared to lose Sarah.
+I do know that I will be ready and happy to see her and all our other pets in heaven.
+That will be a great homecoming.

 Here’s a few more pictures of Sarah –